WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 If the client relies on signature validity for any aspect of its behavior, it MUST ignore any header fields that it didn't pass to the validation procedure.

-If the signed response includes a `Variants-04` header field, the client MUST use the cache behavior algorithm in Section 4 of {{!I-D.ietf-httpbis-variants}} to check that the signed response is an appropriate representation for the request the client is trying to fulfil.
+If the signed response includes a `Variants-04` header field, the client MUST use the cache behavior algorithm in Section 4 of
+{{I-D.ietf-httpbis-variants-05}} (Note the mismatch between -04 and -05) to
+check that the signed response is an appropriate representation for the request the client is trying to fulfil.
 If the response is not an appropriate representation, the client MUST treat the signature as invalid.